bulgos/D2PExercise/README.md

 # Weather Tool
-A simple desktop tool for managing and viewing weather data.
+A simple WPF desktop tool for managing and viewing weather data.

 ## Prerequisites
 The weather tool is built on the latest version of .NET Core (6.0)